 - Farmers manage their lands sustainability,

 - Prepare rural communities like Greenwater to be more resilient to wildfire,

 - Small businesses install solar and energy efficiency projects,

 - Plant trees in cities, parks, and on rural properties,

 - Teach students about their environment.

 Q: What is the Rural Climate Dialogues?

 The Rural Climate Dialogues is more than just a workshop, webinar, or training.
 It adopts a model called the “citizen jury.”
-The Center for New Democratic Processes (who will be designing and facilitating this event) has conducted a series of Rural Climate Dialogues throughout the state of Minnesota.
+The Center for New Democratic Processes (who designed and facilitated this event) has conducted a series of Rural Climate Dialogues throughout the state of Minnesota.

 A citizen jury is a lot like a regular jury.
 Jurors will receive information from local expert testimony “witnesses” and then they will be tasked will deliberating, voting, and working together to draft a report to reflect local concerns related to extreme weather/climate change.